 Jensen originally reached out to Truglio for help with spreadsheets and financial statements for the competition, but they’ve continued working together as Jensen has expanded her business.

-“Each of our areas of expertise are now building upon each other,” she wrote, “and the flow of growing, harvesting, producing a product and marketing it, now run more smoothly.”
+“Each of our areas of expertise is now building upon each other,” she wrote, “and the flow of growing, harvesting, producing a product, and marketing it, now run more smoothly.”

 Jensen hired cider maker Chris Sherry in 2017.
-Sherry has a degree in oenology and learned much of his craft in England.
-Jensen’s daughter, Maryanna Schane, has a marketing degree from Fort Lewis College in Colorado and now handles sales, marketing and social media.
+Sherry has a degree in enology and learned much of his craft in England.
+Jensen’s daughter, Maryanna Schane, has a marketing degree from Fort Lewis College in Colorado and now handles sales, marketing, and social media.

-Over the past year Jensen has doubled the size of her orchard to more than 1,300 trees of English and French heirloom varietals with evocative names including Yarington Mill, Somerset Redstreak, Stoke Red, Tremlett Bitter, Chisel Jersey, Muscat de Bernay, Amere de Berthecourt, Muscat De Peppe, Frequent Rouge, and Dabinett.
+Over the past year, Jensen has doubled the size of her orchard to more than 1,300 trees of English and French heirloom varietals with evocative names including Yarrington Mill, Somerset Redstreak, Stoke Red, Tremlett Bitter, Chisel Jersey, Muscat de Bernay, Amere de Berthecourt, Muscat De Peppe, Frequent Rouge, and Dabinett.